 As is the case with all salad dressings, think of the recipe as a guideline, not something that needs to be followed exactly.

-Just know the heat level of the pepper you're using and use whatever amount you like to achieve the right amount of heat.
+- Instead of a jalapeño, use any other pepper, dried or fresh.
+Just know the heat level of the pepper you're using and use whatever amount you like to achieve the right amount of kick.
 A small red Thai chili or just a pinch of crushed red pepper would be fabulous in there.

-Having said that, white wine vinegar, white balsamic, champagne vinegar, or apple cider vinegar also work beautifully in this dressing.
-I have also used roasted garlic infused rice vinegar in this dressing and it was delicious.
+- Instead of unseasoned rice vinegar, use any kind of white vinegar.
+Choose a vinegar that's on the mild side to let the other flavors in this dressing shine.
+White wine vinegar, white balsamic, and champagne vinegar, all work beautifully in this dressing.
+I have also used roasted garlic-infused rice vinegar in this dressing and it was delicious.

-Adapt this Mango Lime Dressing to Your Taste and Preferences
+How to Adapt this Recipe to Your Taste and Preferences

 When a recipe calls for an ingredient "to taste", I recommend starting with a small amount and adjusting upward, tasting as you go, until it's the right amount for you.
 In this recipe, the ingredients that should be added "to taste" are jalapeño, ginger, salt, pepper, cilantro, and lime.